CE Accreditation Q&A

 How do I apply?

-• Ensure the requested accredit information is completed in full and submit the request application and fee through the Online Accreditation website.
+• Ensure the application is completed in full and submit the application and fee through the Online Accreditation website.
 We have included a checklist below.

-• The Accreditation Committee will communicate application status to the applicant.
+• The CE Accreditation Committee will communicate application status to the applicant.

 What information do I need to provide as part of the application process?